PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 :::note Cyclic Loading

 Note that in certain cases plugins may be able to introduce cyclic loading loops, which will prevent the server from starting.
-Please read [this](docs/paper/admin/reference/paper-plugins.md#cyclic-plugin-loading) for more information.
+Please read the [cyclic loading guide](docs/paper/admin/reference/paper-plugins.md#cyclic-plugin-loading) for more information.
 :::

 #### load-before